Get,

 1. Non-citrus fruits

-Fruits like bananas, apples, pears and melons are great sources of nutrients and fibre.
-The increased fibre intake will be necessary for smoother bowel movements.
+Fruits like bananas, apples, pears, and melons are great sources of nutrients and fibre.
+An increased fibre intake is necessary for smoother bowel movements and to avoid undue pressure on weak areas.

 2. High-fibre greens

-Spinach, green peas, methi (fenugreek), water spinach and mustard leaves are some excellent leafy green options for fibre.
-These greens are also packed with vitamins and minerals compared to other foods.
+Spinach, green peas, methi (fenugreek), water spinach, and mustard leaves are excellent leafy green fibre options.
+Compared to other foods, these greens are also packed with vitamins and minerals.

 3. Fibre-rich veggies